ibm-cloud-docs/virtualization-solutions/planning/design-considerations-openshift/compute-design.md

 1. Virtual Servers for VPC
 2. Bare Metal Servers for VPC

-IBM Cloud VPC compute solutions empower businesses to choose the right infrastructure for their needs—whether optimizing cost, achieving high performance, or enabling hybrid and multicloud strategies.
+IBM Cloud VPC compute solutions empower businesses to select the optimal infrastructure for their needs—whether optimizing cost, achieving high performance, or enabling hybrid and multicloud strategies.

 The key compute architecture elements are shown in the following diagram.